 With both farms located near the Orono campus these facilities are an integral part of the college’s teaching programs.
 In addition to dairy and equine courses at the Witter Farm, a student group, the UMaine Applied Dairy Cooperative of Organized Working Students—known as the UMAD COWS—is fully involved in operation of the dairy.
 The equine program uses standard-bred horses for classes and cooperative work experience.

 At Rogers Farm, students run a community-supported agriculture project, the Black Bear Food Guild, which supplies organically grown vegetables to public shareholders throughout the summer.

 Research at the Witter Farm supports Maine’s dairy and equine industries.
-Current projects include studies on sheep parasites, fertility problems in horses and cows, and horse related diseases.
+Current projects include studies on fertility problems in horses and cows, and horse related diseases.

 Scientists at Rogers Farm are developing new approaches for organic agriculture with current research including studies on organic grain production, bread wheat varieties, bee pollination, potato rotations using winter canola and mustard, spotted wing drosphilia monitoring, organic fertilization’s and weed control methods, and the Master Gardner program.

 University of Maine Cooperative Extension uses Rogers Farm for applied research, such as ornamental plant evaluations and rose hardiness.